ndgbg/fun-agentic-apps/README.md

 # MomOps - AI-Powered Baby Care Assistant

-**The Problem:** New parents struggle to track feeding, sleep, and diaper patterns while managing caregivers and remembering pediatrician advice.
+New parents struggle to track feeding, sleep, and diaper patterns while managing caregivers and remembering pediatrician advice.
 Existing apps are either too complex or lack intelligent insights.

-**The Solution:** MomOps is an AI-powered baby care assistant that tracks activities, analyzes patterns, and provides proactive recommendations.
+MomOps is an AI-powered baby care assistant that tracks activities, analyzes patterns, and provides proactive recommendations.
 Built for new parents, working parents with nannies, and anyone managing infant care.

 **Built with:** React 18, Vite, CSS3, LocalStorage